 Obel Family Foundation and the Gallery

-In 2010 the Obel Family Foundation made a generous donation in support of the extensive rehang of the Gallery’s collections, which stand among Denmark’s pre-eminent collections of art.
+In 2010 The Obel Family Foundation made a generous donation in support of the extensive rehang of the museum’s collections, which is one of Denmark’s most important collections of art.
 The Obel Family Foundation also supports x-rummet at SMK.

-We believe that the Gallery’s pre-eminent task is to preserve art and to communicate knowledge and information pertaining to its artworks.
-The Gallery is the setting of many different activities, serving as a place to meet, as a framework for social activities and cultural pursuits.
-The collections themselves serve as the starting point of all these experiences.
-Here, visitors see the tangible outcomes of the Gallery’s work on research, information, education, communication and conservation.
+We believe that the primary objective of the SMK is to protect and preserve our art – and to present information about and insights into that art.
+The museum provides a setting for many different activities: it serves as meeting place and as the backdrop for social events and cultural experiences.
+The collections are the starting point of all activities; this is where visitors can see the results of the museum’s work within the fields of research, education, and conservation.

 Three main areas